 We understand that our patrons visit not only because of the products we offer, but because of the people they meet while they are here.
-It could be Terry behind the winery bar that makes you smile, Alan in the Distillery who always has a story to share, Jackie in the Brewery who just makes everyone comfortable with her easy going demeanor, or the Grandmas, Kathleen and Rhea, who just make everyone feel like family from their very first visit.
+It could be Emma behind the outdoor winery bar that makes you smile, Alan in the Distillery who always has a story to share, Abby in the Brewery who just makes everyone comfortable with her easy going demeanor, or the Grandmas, Kathleen and Rhea, who just make everyone feel like family from their very first visit.
 Culpeper is a special community and we are lucky to able to operate in area where people are so welcoming!
 Odds are when you visit, you are sure to meet someone new who will make your day!

 Meet the Team

 Patrick and Allyson went out on a limb and purchased a 75-acre alfalfa hay farm in Culpeper in 1998.
 Where many viewed the abandoned 1890s Farm House which at the time was valued at $0 as destined for demolition, Patrick and Allyson saw a future.

 Patrick’s primary occupation is Architectural Millwork.
 He started his company in 1986 and has been building and installing museum exhibits up and down the east coast ever since.
 His projects and clients include National Archives, The Smithsonian, The ACC Hall of Champions, VMI, The Cradle of Christianity, Bacardi Corporation, and many others.
 He continues to get on the road at 4am every morning to start on the next exhibit.
 His next project is his passion and it is what keeps him going and excited to start each and every day.
 Saving the dilapidated farm house became the next project!